awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 The destination table does not have to be empty\.
 However, the import process will replace any data items in the table that have the same keys as the items in the export file\.
 For example, suppose you have a *Customer* table with a key of *CustomerId*, and that there are only three items in the table \(*CustomerId* 1, 2, and 3\)\.
 If your export file also contains data items for *CustomerID* 1, 2, and 3, the items in the destination table will be replaced with those from the export file\.
 If the export file also contains a data item for *CustomerId* 4, then that item will be added to the table\.

 The destination table can be in a different AWS region\.
 For example, suppose you have a *Customer* table in the US West \(Oregon\) region and export its data to Amazon S3\.
-You could then import that data into an identical *Customer* table in the EU \(Ireland\) region\.
+You could then import that data into an identical *Customer* table in the Europe \(Ireland\) region\.
 This is referred to as a *cross\-region* export and import\.
 For a list of AWS regions, go to [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *AWS General Reference*\.

 Note that the AWS Management Console lets you export multiple source tables at once\.
 However, you can only import one table at a time\.